florensiawidjaja/BioinfoMCP/README.md

 conda create -n bioinfomcp-env conda activate bioinfomcp-env

-# 3. Install the fastmcp package
+# 3. Install the fastmcp and openai package
 uv pip install fastmcp
+pip install openai

 ```

 ## 🗃️ Repository Structure
+./mcp-servers contains the MCP servers converted from BioinfoMCP Converter and tested in our Benchmark

+Inside ./src, there are three files:
+* **system_prompt.txt**: The system prompt for the LLM Backbone
+* **bioinfomcp_converter.py**: Script to execute the conversion workflow
+* **main.py**: Manage the overall workflow, from documentation preparation, conversion execution, and a packaged delivery.

 ## 🧰🔬 BioinfoMCP Converter - Convert your own Bioinformatics Tool